 A young monk once asked the wise tea master Lao Cha:

-– Sensei, how come such honey-sweet wonderfully aromatic tea that smells like gardenia flowers, is called “Duck Shit Oolong”???
+– Shifu, how come such honey-sweet wonderfully aromatic tea that smells like gardenia flowers, is called “Duck Shit Oolong”???

 – Sometimes no good things bear nice names, sometimes things are vice versa.
 Look deeper and beyond the surface if you want to find real treasure.

-The tale of Duck Shit Oolong Tea tells us exactly how special it is.
-In fact, so special that farmers would spread lies about their precious tea so that others wouldn’t be tempted to steal it.
-The soil on which the tea trees grow has a distinct yellowish-brown color.
+The tale of Duck Shit Oolong Tea tells us how special it is.
+So special that farmers would create fables about their precious tea so that others wouldn't try to steal it.
+Indeed, the soil on which the tea trees grow has a distinct yellowish-brown color.
 Thus, the farmers would tell outsiders that this color came from all the duck shit in the soil, hoping to dissuade interest.
-For better or for worse, these lies may not have worked as well as the farmers hoped.
-Soon enough word about the aromatic Dan Cong Oolong which grows from duck shit had spread far and wide, provoking much interest to try this special tea that leaves such a pleasant lingering honey-sweetness.
+For better or worse, these little fables may not have worked as well as the farmers hoped.
+Soon enough, a word about the aromatic Dan Cong Oolong that grew from duck shit had spread far and wide, provoking much interest in trying this rare tea that leaves such a pleasant lingering honey-sweetness.

-The famous Ya Shi Xiang Phoenix Dan Cong Oolong tea is often compared to Tie Guan Yin, the 'Iron Goddess', since both of these teas have a very prominent fragrance.
-However, the "Duck Shit" Phoenix Dan Cong oolong is a more balanced tea, in which the fragrance doesn't dominate the taste.
+The famous Ya Shi Xiang Phoenix Dan Cong Oolong tea often draws comparisons to Tie Guan Yin, the "Iron Goddess", since both of these teas have a very prominent fragrance.
+However, the Ya Shi Xiang is a more balanced tea, in which the aroma doesn't dominate the taste.

 After going through the first steep, this Phoenix Dan Cong will taste fresh and sweet, with a slight gardenia aroma.
 With the second infusion, the scent and sweetness will become more prominent, promoting the secretion of saliva.
 After the third infusion, it will taste mellow and full, with a long-lasting aftertaste.